pkfan/top-loading-bar-550-bytes/README.md

 # top-loading-bar-550-bytes
+# TOP PRELOADING BAR with html css javascript

-This is amazing flexible HTML CSS Javascript 20 lines TOP LOADING BAR with different colors.
+This is amazing flexible HTML CSS Javascript 20 lines CODES TOP LOADING BAR with different colors.

 you can change colors and loading times according to your needs.